Can Steam infusion processing damage starch?

 Under certain operating conditions, starch processed with Steam Infusion can act as a fat mimetic resulting in a creamier mouthfeel.
 This means that you could potentially reduce the butter or cream content from a recipe without affecting the taste or texture.

-Learn more in a cookery class
+Learn more in a cooking class